 Things did not really change in my adult life.
-I remember purchasing my first ipad and using it to read/download philosophy books.
-What kind of nerd buys an ipad to download public domain books, like Thomas Hobbes and Plato, to read them between class periods?
-This same ipad was later stolen and I remember getting an email from the Apple store saying “Thank you for purchasing Angry Birds” – this about sums up humanity, an ipad is one of the most powerful and technologically advanced informational tools in existence, and people use it to play bird games.
+I remember purchasing my first iPad and using it to read/download philosophy books.
+What kind of nerd buys an iPad to download public domain books and read them between class periods?
+This same iPad was later stolen and I remember getting an email from the Apple store saying “Thank you for purchasing Angry Birds” – this about sums up humanity, an iPad is one of the most powerful and technologically advanced informational tools in existence, and people use it to play bird games.

 I remember being coerced into going to a Riot Fest concert with one of my co-workers around my 25th birthday.
 I didn’t have my camera with me so when I lost my co-worker I found myself alone with nothing to do.
 It was at this point that I realized what “fun” meant.
 I remember being so excited that evening that when I got home I had to explain it to my brother.
 “Fun” is the social situation of standing around drinking with your ‘friends’ and not doing anything productive at all; or more to the point, fun is not doing anything productive at all.

 What I love about reality is that you don’t have to imagine the ridiculous, often it already exists.
 I believe that art should be a subjective experience and that the motifs that I place within my artwork should only start the conversation.
 I think I paint realistically because I want to show people the world that I see through my lens.